andrewt3000/web_development/README.md

 Azure App Services to host the app. (node and front end)
 Database is hosted on [mongo db atlas](https://cloud.mongodb.com).

 The front end is served through node.
 This avoids cors issues because everything is served from the same domain.
-In dev environment, "npm start" starts web on port 3000, and node on port 4001, but there is a proxy for 4001 to 3000, which avoids cors issues in dev also.
-Ask Matt where is the proxy?
+In dev environment, "npm start" starts web on port 3000, and node on port 4001, but there is a proxy in web package.json to port 4001 , which avoids cors issues in dev also.
+[See Create React app documentation](https://create-react-app.dev/docs/proxying-api-requests-in-development)

 ### Under Consideration
 #### serverless architectures